 - Locale – This sets the default language for the cPanel accounts created.

 Step Six: Once you have finished changing all the options for the package, click the Save Changes button at the bottom of the page.

-If everything was saved successfully, there will be a small dialog box in the lower right corner to indicate it was successful.
+If everything were saved successfully, a small dialog box in the lower right corner would indicate success.

 If you are not satisfied with the changes that you entered and want them to show back to how they were, you can click the Reset button at the bottom.